 When making admission decisions, colleges consider many more factors than just exam scores, including the strength of your coursework and your GPA in rigorous courses.
 By enrolling in AP courses, you demonstrate that you are interested in challenging yourself and learning at a college level.
 Taking AP Exams shows colleges you’re willing to work hard and complete college-level work, regardless of your score.

 How will I know if my college received my scores?

 If your college has given you a personal online account, you may be able to sign in to that site and see whether your scores have arrived.
 Otherwise, you can contact your college’s admission office and ask.

-Your account in the AP online score reporting system shows you what date your scores were sent to each institution, but it won’t tell you when the score arrived.
+The AP score reporting system shows you what date your scores were sent to each institution, but it won’t tell you when the scores arrived.
 The exact amount of time it takes for a college to receive your scores depends on when you submit your request and the location of your score recipient.